shkim04/shkim04.github.io/blog/2023-06-14/choose_cloud_service_for_server.en.md

 Anyway, I got a really good impression on them when I deployed my company's website and MongoDB staging server.
 First, it is really easy to deploy and set up what needed to be done since their instructions are very straightforward.
 More importantly, It seems cheap compared to other cloud service providers.
 Here is [an article](https://www.digitalocean.com/blog/aws-vs-digitalocean-cloud-platform) related to this matter - _Spoiler alert: the article is from DigitalOcean._

 Although it seems the perfect fit for my side project, there is one thing that I wish I could get from them: _**Region**_.
 Their data center is not nearby any East asian countries.
-The closest region is **Sigapore**, which it takes us 6.5 hours to get to by a flight.
+The closest region is **Singapore**, which it takes us 6.5 hours to get to by a flight.
 It does not actually matter because my project will be small and could just end up being a test project.
 But, it could be nice for poeple who lives in East Asia if there is a close one.

 Let's wrap things up.